neuralisa/ex_bert/README.md

 *mmlu_dataset.ipynb* contains the demonstration of how to use tiny benchmarks on a subset from MMLU to evaluate two LLMs.

-assignment_bert contans all the information necessary to complete the assignment for next week.
+*assignment_bert.ipynb* contans all the information necessary to complete the assignment for next week.

 To download the full dataset use the following commands (For Linux or MacOS):